 Fair Work undertaking blitz on dodgy bosses

-The regulator has launched similar action against a number of dodgy bosses who have failed to comply with Compliance Notices.
+Meanwhile, the regulator has launched similar action against a number of dodgy bosses who have failed to comply with Compliance Notices.

-As a consequence of the crackdown, a number of companies, and their directors, are facing court action.
+Consequently, a number of companies, and their directors, are facing court action.

 Industrial advocate Miles Heffernan from Fair Work Claims welcomed the crackdown.